SATHYA SAI ORGANISATION

 The Sri Sathya Sai Organisation should not take help of any other religious or spiritual organisation in conducting the activities of the Sai Organisation.
 In view of this, Clause '4' under the caption 'SERVICE' on page 11 of the Decision and Recommendations should be deleted.

-(5) Sai Baba about the significance and the future of the S.O.
+(5) Sai Baba about the significance and the future

 There are some witnesses that lead to the conclusion that Sai Baba attaches, or at least attached, great importance to the S.S.O.
 Here are the words of J. Hislop who was a leader of the American S.S.O. for many years until the beginning of 1990's.